ohbm/hackathon2020/logistics.md

 ###### **VSCode**

-1. Go to https://code.visualstudio.com/ and click the download button.
+1. Go to the [visual studio code website](https://code.visualstudio.com/) and click the download button.
 1. Unzip the downloaded file (e.g., `VSCode-darwin-stable.zip`) and moving the resulting `Visual Studio Code` file to your Applications directory.

 ###### **VSCode extensions**